-Business and Personal Law+ (609) Grades 10-12 5 credits DUAL CREDIT ELIGIBLE Everyone buys, sells, rents, and enters into busine ess contracts.
-Business and Per rsonal Law is a full ye ear course that examines s the sources of law, how law affects everyday lives, cri iminal and civil law, juvenile lav w, the court systems s, and contract law.
-Stud ents wil explore various cases designed to promote a thor rough understanding of the prin nciples of law.
-To rei inforce how law affects t hem in everyday life students will develop a legal vocabu ulary explore current media is: sues discuss and de hate actual cases and na articinat everyday life, students will develop a legal vocabulary, explore current media issues, discuss and debate actual cases, and participate in mock trials where they will undertake the various roles existent in an actual court proceeding.
+Business and Personal Law+ (609)

+Everyone buys, sells, rents, and enters into business contracts.
+Business and Personal Law is a full year course that examines the sources of law, how law affects everyday lives, criminal and civil law, juvenile law, the court systems, and contract law.
+Students will explore various cases designed to promote a thorough understanding of the principles of law.
+To reinforce how law affects them in everyday life, students will develop a legal vocabulary, explore current media issues, discuss and debate actual cases, and participate in mock trials where they will undertake the various roles existent in an actual court proceeding.
 This stimulating and meaningful course will give students the foundation for a legal career and general knowledge for understanding, preventing, and resolving legal issues.
 Students enrolled in Business and Personal Law may be eligible for college credit through Camden County College.